cdransf/cd-11ty/src/posts/2020/earn-it-act-threatens-end-to-end-encryption.md

 ---
 date: '2020-03-13'
+title: 'EARN IT Act threatens end-to-end encryption'
+description: "While we're all distracted by stockpiling latex gloves and toilet paper, there's a bill tiptoeing through the US Congress that could inflict the backdoor virus that law enforcement agencies have been trying to inflict on encryption for years."
 draft: false
-title: EARN IT Act threatens end-to-end encryption
 tags: ['politics', 'privacy', 'security']
 ---